devonpmack/react-pokedex-workshop/README.md

 + <button onClick={() => setSelectedPokemon("Squirtle")}>Squirtle</button>
 ```

 We use the javascript syntax for a short form function.
-The functoin sets the selected Pokemon to Squirtle on click.
+The function sets the selected Pokemon to Squirtle on click.
 You can test this right away, when you click the button the Pokemon should update to Squirtle!

 💻 Program the other two buttons yourself.